Shehryar/Duplicator/README.md

 * Uses Desktop Duplication API for desktop duplication.
 It uses almost zero CPU and zero RAM.
 * Uses an integrated custom optimized interop layer (over Windows Core Audio) for sound capture.
 * Uses H264 + AAC for recording format.
 * Uses few resources for H264 encoding when a hardware encoder is available (Intel, etc.).
+In fact software recording is broken right now.
 * Never uses GDI nor GDI+ or legacy techology.